veganaize/closure-compiler/JS-Modules.md

 goog.module support is always enabled in the compiler.

-### Importing CommonJS Module code from a goog.module
+### Importing CommonJS Module code into a goog.module

 ```JavaScript
 const m = require('path/to/cjs/module');
 ```
 > To be confirmed

-### Importing ES6 Module code from a goog.module
+### Importing ES6 Module code into a goog.module

 ```JavaScript
 var MySymbol = require('path/to/es6/module').default; // as above